neulwing/ArchSilver47/README.md

-# Arch-Silver AS-47 Alice-Inspired 45% Gasket-Mounted Hand-wired Keyboard
+# ArchSilver AS-47 Alice-Inspired 45% Gasket-Mounted Hand-wired Keyboard

 **Current status - First 3D model is incomplete, and is still a work in progress.**